Cosmian/cloudproof-big-data/README.md

 #### Searching

-Alice can read the Marketing part of all users in France
+Alice can read the Marketing part (the region) of all users in France

 ```bash
 java -jar target/cloudproof-demo-1.0.0.jar --search \